Family Forests and Small-Scale Forestry

 State StudyStates have been leaders in addressing climate change, as well as in assisting forest owners.
 The Forest Carbon and Communities Research Group seeks to understand and explain the relationship between state agencies and forest owners in relation to carbon markets.
 Below you will find case studies describing the roles of several states in assisting forest owners to access carbon markets.
 We hope that this study will help inform both landowners and state agencies in how they can work together to meet their goals.

-Carbon Trading: A Joint Effort Between the Delta Institute,
+Trading: A Joint Effort Between the Delta Institute,

 Illinois and Michigan

 This case study by Rachael Beddoe and Cecilia Danks describes an innovative example of a joint effort between state agencies, non-governmental organizations, and private businesses to connect private landowners to carbon markets.